Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets

 One-player reachability switching games, studied in \cite{switchinggames}, are equivalent to one-player motion planning with deterministic single-input input/output gadgets.
-It is shown in \cite{switchinggames} that this problem is NP-complete when the gadgets are described as part of the instance.
+Fearnley, Gairing, Mnich, and Savini \cite{switchinggames} show that this problem is NP-complete when the gadgets are described as part of the instance.

-In this section, we improve this result in two ways.
-First, we show in Section~\ref{thm:1p in np} that the problem remains in NP even when we allow nondeterministic single-input input/output gadgets, which can not all obviously be simulated by deterministic gadgets.
+In this section, we improve on this result in two ways.
+First, we show in Section~\ref{thm:1p in np} that the problem remains in NP even when we allow nondeterministic single-input input/output gadgets, which cannot all obviously be simulated by deterministic gadgets.
 Our proof is similar to the proof of containment in NP in \cite{switchinggames}.

 Second, we show in Section~\ref{sec:1p np-hard} that the problem remains NP-hard with a specific gadget instead of instance-specified gadgets.
 In particular, we show that one-player motion planning with the toggle switch or the set switch is NP-complete.
-Our reduction is simpler than the one in \cite{switchinggames}, and the technique can easily be used to prove NP-hardness for many other single-input input/output gadgets.
+Our reduction is simpler than the one in \cite{switchinggames}, and the technique can be used to prove NP-hardness for many other single-input input/output gadgets.